Welcome To The American Academy

 Our History

-The American Academy of Pediatric Neuropsychology (AAPdN) was developed to advocate, educate, and allow for collaboration between individuals and professional specialties with a passion for providing the best for children and adolescents.
+The American Academy of Pediatric Neuropsychology (AAPdN) was developed to advocate, educate, and collaboration.

 The AAPdN was established in 1996 and has been continuously active through a re-incorporation in March of 2004.
 Once an individual passes the ABPdN examination and becomes board certified in pediatric neuropsychology, their names are placed in a public directory of board-certified providers.